paclets/PacletServer/content/pages/About.md

 Title: About
-Modified: 2018-04-20 01:32:05
+Modified: 2018-04-20 03:37:44
 Slug: about

 <a id="about-this-site" style="width:0;height:0;margin:0;padding:0;">&zwnj;</a>

 ## About This Site

 This is a paclet server.
 It lists the currently available paclets at this site.
 You can download any paclet via the  ```"Download"```  link on its page.
-Alternatively, you can install paclets via  [```PacletInstall```](https://www.wolframcloud.com/objects/b3m2a1.paclets/reference/PacletManager/ref/PacletInstall.html) .
+Alternatively, you can install paclets via  [```PacletInstall```](https://www.wolframcloud.com/objects/b3m2a1.docs/reference/PacletManager/ref/PacletInstall.html) .

 To do so run:

     PacletInstall[
-     paclet_name,
+     "PacletName",
      "Site"->
       "http://raw.githubusercontent.com/MathematicaPacletServer/PacletServer/master"
      ]